Last published: November 22, 2023

 Sniffing can cause:

 - pneumonia from inhaling vomit

 - brain damage

 Sniffing is always risky, but some situations make it even more dangerous:

-If you inhale a substance many times or use a particularly strong inhalant, you could overdose.
+If you inhale a substance too many times or use a particularly strong inhalant, you could overdose.
+This is also referred to as ‘acute intoxication’.
 If you have any of the symptoms below, call an ambulance straight away by dialling triple zero (000).
 Ambulance officers don’t need to involve the police.

 Unleaded petrol has been replaced by low aromatic fuels such as BP’s Opal fuel in some rural and remote communities in Australia.
-Sniffing low aromatic fuels does not produce a high, but can still cause damage to a person’s health including death.5
+Sniffing low aromatic fuels does not produce a high but can still cause damage to a person’s health including death.10

 In the days after inhalant use, you may experience: